EtherDream/ghost6502/README.md

 ghost6502.run()
 ```

-For simplicity and efficiency, this VM does not simulate cycles, but uses loops instead.
+For simplicity and efficiency, this VM does not simulate clock cycles, but uses interpreter loops instead.
 Each loop executes one instruction.

 The run function executes *loop* instructions and stops when it encounters a BRK (0x00), RTI or illegal instruction.
 The reset, irq and nmi functions also call the run function internally.